 St. Ann’s School is an abandoned 500-room college preparatory academy and military school in New York.
-It operated from 1889 until 1991 when financial considerations forced it to close.The actual name of the location has been modified to protect the location as much as possible from vandalism.
+It operated from 1889 until 1991 when financial considerations forced it to close.

-St. Ann’s School was originally part of a memorial to Floral City’s founder, Alexander Turney Stewart, 10 a Manhattan department store and hotel magnate.
+St. Paul’s School was originally part of a memorial to Floral City’s founder, Alexander Turney Stewart, 10 a Manhattan department store and hotel magnate.
 11 Stewart had founded Floral City in 1869 as a community for his workers.
-After his death in 1876, his widow, Cornelia Stewart, planned three buildings and parkland to the city: Cathedral of the Incarnation (completed 1885), St. Ann’s School for Boys, and St. Mary’s School for Girls (completed 1892).
+After his death in 1876, his widow, Cornelia Stewart, planned three buildings and parkland to the city: Cathedral of the Incarnation (completed 1885), St. Paul’s School for Boys, and St. Mary’s School for Girls (completed 1892).
 10 All would be built and maintained by a fund provided by Cornelia Stewart in memory of her husband 5 7 and operated by the Cathedral of the Incarnation in the Episcopal Diocese of Long Island.
 1

-The cornerstone for St. Ann’s School was laid on June 18, 1879, 5 7 and it was completed at the cost of $800,000 on September 20, 1883.
+The cornerstone for St. Paul’s School was laid on June 18, 1879, 5 7 and it was completed at the cost of $800,000 on September 20, 1883.
 7 Designed by William H. Harris in the High Victorian Gothic 1 / English Gothic 5 / Ruskinian Gothic 11 style, the 350-student military school 6 was 300-foot long and 175-foot deep, anchored by a clock and bell tower.
 Outside were elaborate cast-iron balustrades, Dorchester stone trim, and poly-chromatic voussoir arched windows.

 Inside were 500 rooms.
 The first floor contained a library, parlors, dining room, and eight classrooms.
 5 The second floor contained a 400-seat chapel, 1 lecture and concert hall, a meeting room for St. Paul’s Congress, the school’s debating society, an infirmary, gymnasium, and chemical and physical laboratories.
 5 The remainder of the building contained dormitory space for 300 students and apartments for teachers on the second, third and fourth floors.
 1 5